sevigo/notify/README.md

 # notify

-Filesystem event notification library with Windows and Linux support
+Filesystem event notification library with Windows and Linux support.
+For linux `inotify` is used, for windows `FindFirstChangeNotification` is used

 *Installation*